gamtiq/tex-resources/README.md

 ### Converter
 * [Converters from LaTeX to PC Textprocessors](http://www.tug.org/utilities/texconv/textopc.html) - page on TeX Users Group site.
 * [Converters from PC Textprocessors to LaTeX](http://www.tug.org/utilities/texconv/pctotex.html) - page on TeX Users Group site.
+* [rtf2latex2e](https://sourceforge.net/projects/rtf2latex2e/) - a program that translates RTF (rich text format) files into LaTeX files.
+It translates text formatting, tables, figures, and equations.
+The resulting LaTeX files are intended to be quite readable and suitable for editing.
 * [Word-to-LaTeX](http://www.wordtolatex.com/) - tool to convert any Microsoft Word document to LaTeX, TeX, or clean XML.

 ### Resource